EugenMayer/helm-charts/charts/vikunja/README.md

 This chart has been copied from [TrueCharts](https://github.com/trueforge-org/truecharts/tree/master/charts/stable/vikunja) and only modified to work with non cpng external pg databases - that's it.
 If you are using cpng, use the truechart chart.

-See `postgres:` in the values.yaml.

-Other changes:
+Also things that have been changed:
+ - fixed the issue that the configuration is mounted to `/etc/vikunja/config.yaml` while it should be mounted to `/etc/vikunja/config.yml`
  - `postgres.password` configured via the secret
  - `mailer.password` now configured via the secret

+See `postgres:` in the values.yaml.

 ## Installation